Viking FK: Ups and downs (1980–1989)

+Fluctuating results and European nights (1990–1999)

 However, many of the young players from the 1991 league winning squad did not manage to live up to their expectations, and the club was almost relegated under new manager Arne Larsen Økland in 1992.
 Bjarne Berntsen took over as manager in mid-season and secured renewed Tippeligaen status.
 Viking FK almost knocked the world famous side FC Barcelona, the second sports team with 100 million Facebook followers, out of the European Cup.
 While the club spent most of the 1990s challenging for Premier League medals, it did however never manage to challenge Rosenborg for the league championships.
 The 1990s was also the era of player exports in Norwegian football, and Viking made substantial earnings from the sales of striker Egil Østenstad to Southampton for £900,000 in 1996 and goalkeeper Thomas Myhre to Everton for £800,000 in 1997, among others.
 Gunnar Aase, Lars Gaute Bø, Magnus Svensson, Bjarte Aarsheim, Kenneth Storvik, Roger Nilsen and Ingve Bøe were other key players in this generation.